BrownDogGadgets/CrazyCircuits/README.md

 ### Circuit Kits and Modules

-You can find finished zip files with manufacturing files and documentation <a href="https://github.com/wickerbox/Rewire-Circuits/tree/master/Circuit-Kits">here</a>.
+The <a href="https://github.com/wickerbox/Rewire-Circuits/tree/master/Circuit-Kits">Circuit Kits</a> section has finished zip files with manufacturing files and documentation.

 ### Development